geovista/Tutorial-SymbolStoreClassic/README.md

 ### The Map

 The _map.html_ file is the page that will display the map you are looking to make.
-Since the focus of this demo isn't as much on writing JavaScript to make a map as it is on using the SYmbolStore to customize your map's symbology, I have provided the complete, working code to get a map on the page.
+I have provided the complete, working code to get a map on the page, that way we can focus more on customizing the map's symbology.
 Let's take a quick look at the body of the _map.html_ file, listed below.

 ```HTML
 <body>